hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4164

 like the fate of the people of Noah, ‘Ād and Thamūd, and those who came after them.
-And Allah does not want injustice to [His] slaves.
+And Allah does not want injustice for [His] slaves.

 # 4165